progUTKARSH/DecisionMakingApp/README.md

 2. Its a deciosn making app.
 You can ask the app to make all your difficult decisions.
    Should I watch Quentin Torontino movie, Christopher Nolan  or Stephen Spilberg etc
-3. With this app in your pocket, you’ll always have an answer to life’s many conundrums
+3. With this app in your pocket, you’ll always have an answer to life’s many conundrums, puzzle or riddle